eatorb/CSGORoll-Sniping-bot/README.md

-# CS:GO Empire Sniping Bot
+# CS:GO Roll Sniping Bot

 ## Introduction
 The CS:GO Empire Sniping Bot is designed to automate the process of sniping items with low markup percentages on CS:GORoll.
 Users can purchase these items through the bot and resell them at a higher markup to achieve a profit.
 The bot leverages WebSocket connections, Docker, and modern web technologies to provide a robust and user-friendly experience.